polifonic/symfony-robofile/README.md

 * push both develop and master branches to the remote repo
 * run `cap deploy`

+### secret

+The `secret` generates and displays a "secret" string for use in the symfony app framework configuration.

 ### version:show

 The `version:show` task will display the current version number.
 This is read from the `Version::VERSION` class constant (see below).